 The other problem was they used some materials for the mosaic that changed color over time.
 A dark brown granite they used on the throne turned light gray and a blue they used also turned much lighter.
 The mosaic is such an amazing survivor that we can forgive it as a first time effort gone a bit wrong.
 I am the team that made the mosaic learned a big lesson from the mistakes here and checked they work more carefully in the future.

-Here you can see them erecting the wooden scaffold to work on the apse mosaic.
+Here you can see them erecting a wooden scaffold to work on the apse mosaic and the marble revetment.
 They would have done it the same way in Byzantine times when they put up the mosaics or repaired them.
 They have covered the marble floor to protect it.
+Constantinople was surrounded with forests and wood was always inexpensive and easy to harvest and transport to the city.
+Most of the homes were built of wood.

 DESCRIPTION OF THE MOSAICS